 An event that exposes you to your mortality, the mortality of others, or to the possibility of grave injury to yourself or others can cause PTSD.
 Severe emotional distress, intense fear and helplessness, and other psychological effects can persist long after the experience itself has ended.

 Types of PTSD Symptoms

 When trauma symptoms persist and are considered clinically significant for over a month, PTSD may be the resulting diagnosis.
 These Post-Traumatic Stress Disorder symptoms are grouped into three major categories:

 Numbing and Avoidance Trauma Symptoms

-It is common for PTSD sufferers to avoid reminders of or discussions of the causal trauma.
-Individuals will sometimes go to great lengths to avoid the memories which stir the thoughts and feelings of the trauma.
-He or she may withdraw from social interaction or display other behavioral changes which disrupts his or her daily routine.
-The individual may “shut down” or become unresponsive to the present.
-PTSD sufferers may also experience a lack of interest or participation in normal activities.
+It is common for PTSD sufferers to avoid reminders or discussions of the causal trauma, and this is one reason why addiction can exist simultaneously.
+You may sometimes go to great lengths to avoid the memories, which stir the thoughts and feelings of the trauma.
+You may withdraw from social interaction or display other behavioral changes, which may disrupt your daily routine.
+You may even “shut down” or become unresponsive to the present.
+If you suffer from PTSD, you may also experience a lack of interest or participation in normal activities.
 This is known as “numbing” – dulled emotions and sensations.

 Contact Resurgence Today

 Your personal information is kept confidential.